influxdata/docs-v2/content/kapacitor/v1.6/administration/auth/influxdb-enterprise-auth.md

 ---
-title: Use InfluxDB Enterprise authorizations
+title: Set up InfluxDB Enterprise authorizations
 seotitle: Authenticate with Kapacitor using InfluxDB Enterprise
 description: >
   Use user-based authorizations stored and managed in **InfluxDB Enterprise** to